 - What types of informational books do you enjoy?

 - What sports or hobbies are you interested in?

 - What are your favorite movies and TV shows?

 - What are your favorite sites on the internet?

 - Do you like funny books?
 Poetry books?
 How-to books?
 Biographies?

 - What types of book characters do you like to read about – ordinary teens, superheroes, unusual creatures, historical figures?

 - Do you like stories that take place in the present or in the past?

+Next, kids use their lists of questions to interview their partner, writing down their answers as they do.
 After completing their interviews, students should browse the class library to choose several books to recommend to their partner.